domenicurso/frank/MEMORY_SUMMARIZATION.md

 ### Memory Processing

-1. **Selection**: Identifies memories older than 7 days that aren't already summaries
+1. **Selection**: Identifies memories older than 8 hours that aren't already summaries
 2. **Chunking**: Groups memories by user and splits large groups into manageable chunks (8-10 memories each)
 3. **Summarization**: Uses Google Gemini 2.5 Flash to create comprehensive summaries
 4. **Replacement**: Creates new summary memories and deletes original memories